syncfusion-content/blazor-docs/blazor/diagram-component/bpmn-shapes/bpmn-activity.md

 ---
 layout: post
 title: BPMN activity in Blazor Diagram Component | Syncfusion
-description: Learn here all about BPMN activity such as task , subprocess in Syncfusion Blazor Diagram component and more.
+description: Learn here all about BPMN activity such as task, subprocess in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug